(Warning: This article contains graphic details of dogfighting and its effects on dogs.)

 Dog fighting is illegal in 50 US states.
 It has been illegal in the US only since 1976.

-Punishment/penalties differ from state to state, although in my research, a fine of $250,000 and up to three years in jail is the minimum.
+Punishment/penalties differ from state to state, although in my research, a fine of $250,000 and up to five years in jail is the minimum.

 But since it depends on many circumstances… the level of involvement, how many felonies were committed, how egregious the abuse, etc., penalties of all sorts have been handed down.
 Levels of punishment also greatly depend on the judge.